UnderscoreAngel/7ktTube-fix/README.md

-i lastly want to apologize to this subreddit, if i ever insulted someone's "revival site" i don't like these because i've simply had bad experiences with them, but they do seem like a fun idea and i am aware that there are good moderated sites that do a pretty good job, i've probably shouldn't have been to hard on some users.
+i lastly want to apologize to this subreddit, if i ever insulted someone's "revival site" i don't like these because i've simply had bad experiences with them, but they do seem like a fun idea and i am aware that there are good moderated sites that do a pretty good job, i know i went too hard on some people, sorry